vyrnvyrd/wqi-be/README.md

 3. you need to install fastapi and uvicorn
 4. for running this project type "uvicorn index:app --reload"
 5. you can access swagger by typing in browser "http://127.0.0.1:8000/docs"

+# How about database?

+you can contact me at vyrvyrd@gmail.com for database sql and initial datasets